 Yes, I’ve decided to include a board game on this list.
 So sue me.
 Press X or Die is actually full of board and card game enthusiasts, and it’s become very popular recently, so it only seems appropriate.

-Two things before I begin.
-One, I am a huge nerd for Firefly, and two, I haven’t played many board or card games in the overall scheme of things.
-So when I say that this is the most wonderful marriage of theme and mechanics I’ve ever seen, you know where I’m coming from.
+Three things before I begin.
+One, I am a huge nerd for Firefly, two, I haven’t played many board or card games in the overall scheme of things, and three, even though it’s a board game you can actually place bets with other people playing it online at https://www.winnersodds.com/matched-betting-calculators/.
+When I say that this is the most wonderful marriage of theme and mechanics I’ve ever seen, you will know where I’m coming from.

 “Find a crew, find a job, keep flying.”
 Those words spoken by the show’s main character, Mal, as to what he intends to do now that the war is lost are precisely what the game is built upon.
 You become the captain of your own Firefly-class ship, put together a crew and seek out work.
 It’s built on the foundation of pick up-and-deliver games (a style which I’ve never played before) but mixed into that, you’ve got ship upgrades, gear and all sorts of crew abilities and nuances.